holmesr19/hockeydashboard/README.md

 # Tech Specs
 HockeyDashboards.net uses Angular 8.2 and it was generated with [Angular CLI](https://github.com/angular/angular-cli).
-It's currently hosted on an AWS free-tier
+It's currently hosted on an AWS
 EC2 with Ubuntu Server 20.04 OS and nginx 1.17.10.